openstack/openstack-manuals/doc/cli-reference/source/neutron.rst

 **Positional arguments:**

 ``ROUTER``
-  ID or name of router to look up.
+  ID or name of the router to look up.

 **Optional arguments:**